cse110-sp21-group5/cse110-sp21-group5/admin/meetings/sprinttemplate.md

 - Evan:
 - James:

+# Use Story Pointing to measure tasks to implement

+[Use the user stories and point to different aspects of them for measuring functionality and what we have left to implement with higher priorities being focused.]

 # Assign tasks and agree on a reasonable goal to reach for this sprint

 [Walk through stories and decide what tasks need to be done, assign them reasonably, and then get verbal commitment from everyone in relation to their tasks.]